-- (1) The terms specified in clause 42 (3) 14) of this Act are not deemed to be unfair for the other party if a credit institution or other provider of financial services reserves the right under the standard terms to alter, with good reason and without advance notice, the rate of interest or other charge for financial services to be paid by the other party or to the other party, on the condition that the credit institution or other provider of the financial service is required to immediately inform the other party or other parties of such alteration and that the other parties have the right to terminate the contract immediately. - (2) The terms specified in clause 42 (3) 14) of this Act are not deemed to cause unfair harm to the other party if a credit institution or other provider of financial services reserves the right under the standard terms to unilaterally alter the terms of a long-term contract without a good reason specified in the contract if alteration of the terms is not unfair with regard to the other party and if the credit institution or other provider of the financial service undertakes to give advance notice to the other party of any alteration of the terms and to grant the other party the right to terminate the contract immediately.
+- (1) The terms specified in clause 42 (3) 14) of this Act is not deemed to be unfair for the other party if a credit institution or other supplier of financial services reserves the right under the standard terms to alter, with good reason and without advance notice, the rate of interest or other charge for financial services to be paid by the other party or to the other party, on the condition that the credit institution or other supplier of financial services is required to immediately inform the other party or other parties of such alteration and that the other parties have the right to terminate the contract immediately. - (2) The terms specified in clause 42 (3) 14) of this Act is not deemed to cause unfair harm to the other party if a credit institution or other supplier of financial services reserves the right under the standard terms to unilaterally alter the terms of a long-term contract without a good reason specified in the contract if alteration of the terms is not unfair with regard to the other party and if the credit institution or other supplier of financial services undertakes to give advance notice to the other party of any alteration of the terms and to grant the other party the right to terminate the contract immediately.